7 Easy to avoid first time buyer mistakes

 Unless you negotiate for a living or have, umm, big balls then you’ll need some help with negotiating.
 This first biggest mistake people make is thinking it’s all about price.
 Sadly, it’s not and this is one of the most common first time buyer mistakes.
 While price is a major factor, negotiating the best terms can be just as important.

 Terms that have to be negotiated include: Do you need to move in 2 months as that’s the earliest you can get out of current place?
 Do you want exchange quickly but complete a few month times.
 Are the current owners desperate to sell but could consider renting the property until they find somewhere to live?

-On price, without getting technical and or attempting teach you maths, there are a few things you can do to get a better price.
+On to price, without getting super technical and or attempting to school you on maths, there are a few things you can do to get a better price.
 As properties aren’t equal, it’s quite hard to price them.

-Add to this the fact that the majority of estate agents are on a commision structure, which makes them want to achieve the highest possible price, means it’s quite likely that most properties you will view will be overpriced.
+Add to this the fact that the majority of estate agents are on a commission structure, which makes them want to achieve the highest possible price, means it’s quite likely that most properties you will view will be overpriced.

 In order to determine a property’s fair price, you need to look at similar properties that sold in the area in the last 3 years.